John-Roger Hinkins: Notable followers and associates

 Several well-known individuals and public figures have worked with, or, with varying levels of dedication, have been associated with Hinkins since the 1970s.
-The most prominent of these is Arianna Huffington.Rolling Stone profile, 4 December 2006 Other notable students of Hinkins are the Beach Boys' Carl Wilson, actress Jaime King-Newman, actress Sally Kirkland, an MSIA minister since 1975, actress Leigh Taylor-Young, also an MSIA minister since 1975, actor Jsu Garcia, and author and management consultant David Allen.
-Author Peter McWilliams was also an MSIA minister but later repudiated MSIA and made a series of personal allegations against MSIA leader John-Roger in his book Life 102: What to Do When Your Guru Sues You.Peter McWilliams, Life 102: What to Do When Your Guru Sues You (Prelude Press: Los Angeles, 1994). ., pp 6-7.
+The most prominent of these is Arianna Huffington.
+Other notable students of Hinkins are the Beach Boys' Carl Wilson; actress Jaime King-Newman; actress Sally Kirkland, an MSIA minister since 1975; actress Leigh Taylor-Young, also an MSIA minister since 1975; actor Jsu Garcia; and author and management consultant David Allen.
+Author Peter McWilliams was also an MSIA minister but later repudiated MSIA and made a series of personal allegations against Hinkins in his book Life 102: What to Do When Your Guru Sues You.

 Accusations of cultism, criminal conduct and abuse

 In the 1980s and early 1990s, several former members of MSIA accused Hinkins of various crimes and abuses, including high-tech charlatanism, the sexual coercion of young male staffers, brainwashing and intimidation, and plagiarism.
 These allegations, as well as the revelation of the high-profile Arianna Huffington's association with the group, led to a series of investigations by publications such as People, Playboy, the Los Angeles Times and Vanity Fair.
 MSIA began to be referred to by some elements of the media as a cult.
 Cult expert and psychologist Steven Hassan, when asked by ABC News Nightline's Ted Koppel if MSIA qualified as a cult, responded: